NeVeSpl/NetArchTest.eNhancedEdition/README.md

 ![Slices](docs/slices.png)

-When we already have our types divided into slices, we can apply only one available right now condition: `NotHaveDependenciesBetweenSlices()`.
-As the name suggest it detects if any dependencies exist between slices.
-Any dependency from slice to type that is not part of any other slice is allowed.
+When we already have our types divided into slices, we can apply condition: `NotHaveDependenciesBetweenSlices()`.
+As the name suggest it detects if any dependency exists between slices.
+Dependency from slice to type that is not part of any other slice is allowed.

-allowed | not allowed
+passing | failing
 --|---
 ![Slices](docs/slices.ok.png)|![Slices](docs/slices.not.png)